tummy tuck

 The procedure begins with general anesthesia to ensure patient comfort and safety.
 You’ll be fully asleep during the surgery, allowing Dr. Hankins to perform each step with precision while you remain pain-free.

 Dr. Hankins often begins a tummy tuck procedure with liposuction of the lower abdomen.
 Fat in the targeted area is removed before the main incision is made in the skin.
 This leaves the lymphatics behind to help prevent fluid accumulation, a common problem in conventional abdominoplasty.
-This technique was initially developed by Jean-Francois Pascal of Leon, France.
+This technique was initially developed by Jean-Francois Pascal of Lyon, France.

 Afterward, an incision is made above the pubic line, which extends to the pelvic rim on each side.
 Dr. Hankins uses the latest techniques to minimize scarring.